drug-design/course/docs/chapters/adme-properties.md

 ### Metabolism of Foreign Substances (Xenobiotics)
 *[nce]: New Chemical Entity: a compound not previously described.

-Our body has evolved complex systems to protect itself from foreign substances which are called "xenobiotics".
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/metabolism-foreign-substances-xenobiotics-2dbe94be'><i class='fa fa-play' aria-hidden='true'></i></button>Our body has evolved complex systems to protect itself from foreign substances which are called "xenobiotics".
 The primary route is the elimination by enzymatic modification of the xenobiotic molecule into a generally more water-soluble molecule that can be more easily eliminated from the body.
 This chemical modification process is called "metabolism" or "biotransformation".
 *[nce]: New Chemical Entity: a compound not previously described.